Pablo-Benito-Piro/Onum-Code-Test/README.md

 # Onum-Test

-This project is for a Code test
+This Go project is created for a Code test

-The project consist building an api to manage Auction and Bid
+The project consist in building an API to manage Auctions and Bids

-I divided the project with this structure:
+I divided the project in this structure:

--Commons: to handler error and create the conecction to the database
+- Commons: To handler errors and create the conecction with the database

--Controllers: Here is defined and expose the routes
+- Controllers: Here is defined and exposed the endpoint routes:

--Dao: Where manage the create/search/update to the database
+- Dao: Where I manage the create/search/update sentences with the database

--Models: Defines the struct of the Auction and Bid
+- Models: Defines the struct of the Auction and Bid

--Service: Manage the logic behind the url petitions
+- Service: Manages the logic behind the url petitions